 What To Expect

-Once a year, you should take your pet in for a check-up.
-This will include a full physical exam, and may include teeth and gum cleaning if needed.
-Dr. Richard Monyek will check the health of your pet from head to tail, and you will be very happy you came to Austin Bluffs Animal Clinic for service.
+You should take your pet in for a check-up every six months to a year depending on your pets age.
+This will include a full physical exam and may include teeth and gum cleaning if needed.
+Our doctors will check the health of your pet from head to tail.

-In some circumstances, Dr. Monyek will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.
+In some circumstances, our veterinarians will refer you to a specialist who has advanced expertise in areas such as internal medicine or surgery.

 2. We accept debit cards, credit cards (Visa, Mastercard, Discover), checks and cash.
 All cards must be signed by the owner of the card.